First time buyers rely on the Bank of Mum and Dad more than ever before

 Other help is out there

 There are plenty of other options to help support first time buyers, such as the guarantor mortgage where parents can help their children get on the property ladder by acting as their safety net, in case they miss their mortgage payments.
-Also, there are various government schemes that are viable options for first time buyers, such as Help to Buy Equity Loan, Shared Ownership, Lifetime ISA, not forgetting the Scottish First Home Fund for any first time buyers in Scotland, so make sure you ask your mortgage adviser about these options too.
+There is also the Lifetime ISA for first time buyers, so make sure you ask your mortgage adviser about these options too.

 Because we play by the book we want to tell you that…